fortrabbit/blog/image-optimization-services-overview.md

 author: fl
 created: 2021-04-14
 title: Image processing services intro
-excerpt: A field guide on image transformation and optimization providers
+intro: A field guide on image transformation and optimization providers
 lead: Learn about image processing service providers here.
 What are they?
 What problem do they solve?
 What options and alternatives are available?
 figure:
   src: cute-cat-pic.jpg